-Enjoy the antics of our playful southern sea otters as they romp, tumble and wrestle like their brethren in the bay.
+Enjoy the antics of our playful southern sea otters as they romp, tumble and wrestle like they do in the wild.
 On the second floor of the exhibit you can watch them swim at the surface, while first-floor windows give an underwater view of their lively acrobatics.

 Our spirited sea otters came to us as rescued animals and are no longer able to survive in the wild.
 Each of our animals is occasionally off exhibit, acting as a companion or mentor to other stranded otters as part of our Sea Otter Program.

 Abby was rescued as a newborn in July 2007 by the Santa Barbara Marine Mammal Rescue Center and raised at SeaWorld San Diego, where she became a popular exhibit otter.
 She was transferred to the Aquarium in June 2012 to join the sea otter exhibit and became a surrogate mother to her first pup, Sina, in January 2013.

 To spot Abby, look for the all-brown otter sticking out her tongue!
 She likes playing with artificial kelp, taking ice baths and eating frozen treats.
 She also grew attached to towels as a young pup.
 Abby likes being touched on the head, chest and back, and even waits at the door before feeding sessions.